RHC4TP/operator-workshop/nginx-service.md

 ## Instructions

-1. Edit your previously create YAML file "nginx-pod.yaml" with the following criteria:
+1. Edit your previously created YAML file "nginx-pod.yaml" with the following criteria:

       a.) a label "app: nginx"